-The minimum information everyone should know about me:
+This page provides the minimum information everyone should know about me.

 Dr. Valentin Voroshilov: